Travel guide

 Can I switch from Jetpac to another eSIM without losing my number?

 Yes, it offers regional and global plans that cover several countries with a single installation, just like other providers.
-The key is to check the exact list of countries in the plan before buying and confirm that all your destinations are included, especially if your route goes through less common places.
+The key is to check the exact list of countries in the plan before buying and confirm that all your destinations are included, especially if your route passes through less common places.

 Conclusion